-The Zoning Ordinance requires that all new dwellings be served by a septic or wastewater system and meet the standards set forth in the Vermont Environmental Protection Rules (Effective 2009).
-These rules represent a major overhaul in the State's health regulations.
-Any parties considering the construction or expansion of any type of building in Peacham must comply with these revised rules and contact the St. Johnsbury Office of the Department of Environmental Conservation (Telephone 802-751-0130).
+Any parties considering the construction or expansion of any type of building in Peacham must comply with the State of Vermont's wastewater rules and contact the St. Johnsbury Office of the Department of Environmental Conservation (Telephone 802-751-0130).